Selling Wine and Spirits: The Art of Pairing Bottles with Personality Types

 Once you've identified the customer's personality type and wine preferences, you can begin to educate them about similar alternatives they may enjoy.
 Think about the old, “If you like that, you’ll like this.”
 Use analogies and storytelling to make the process fun and engaging.
 Remember, you are a guide, not a lecturer—keep it interactive.

-The challenge with all of this is that your words have to do the hard work of engaging the mind via the ears of the shopper, not the tongue.
+The challenge with all of this is that your words have to do the hard work of engaging the mind via the shopper's ears, not the tongue.

 So many fail because they revert to: This is on sale this week.